cc-hpc-itwm/HPO_LazyGPR/README.md

     1) Classical Gaussian process

-    2) A lazy gaussian process with a positive integer parameter lag, When lag==1: the lazy gaussian process is equivalent to the classical gaussian process.
+    2) A lazy Gaussian process with a positive integer parameter lag, When lag==1: the lazy Gaussian process is equivalent to the classical Gaussian process.

 ## How to run the script

-The first step would be to run the .py script called 'optimize_function.py' as
+The first step would be to run the script 'optimize_function.py' as

-python <pythonscript> --seed=<numseeds> --iter=<numiters>
+python < pythonscript > --seed= < numseeds > --iter= < numiters >

 e.g.: python optimize_function.py --seed=1 --iter=200

-The function to be optimized should be defined in 'black_box_function' with the bounded space of arguments 'pbounds'.
+The function to be optimized should be defined in 'black_box_function' with the bounded space of arguments called 'pbounds'.

-For illustration, we have defined 1d levy function below:
+For illustration, we have defined a one dimensional negative levy function below:

 def black_box_function(x):